- PATRIARCHY

 Lesser male relatives, like Lot, might be part of the patriarch’s company.

-But when Lot decided to go his own way,
+Once Lot chose to go his own way,

 When families separated like this, they were expected to get permission and blessing from their patriarch.
 Jacob didn’t bother to do this: He gathered up his family and property, and left his father-in-law Laban.

-Yep, kill him.
-Who’s gonna stop him?
-There’s no law over the patriarch.
+Yep, kill Jacob.
+Who was gonna stop him?
+There was no law over patriarchs.
 No higher authority.
 No police.
 Jacob might fight back—which was known to happen.
 But patriarchy’s honor code discouraged that.
 The patriarch claimed the right to do as he chose with his subjects.
 When Reuben told his father Jacob he could kill Reuben’s sons if Reuben was unsuccessful in bringing back Benjamin,

 Birthrights and double portions.